ivonunes/plumekit/docs/middleware.md

 # Middleware

 Middleware wraps every request on its way to a route handler, and every response on the way back out.
-Use it for cross-cutting concerns (logging, authentication, CSRF, method override) that should apply across routes rather than inside one handler.
+It is the place for cross-cutting concerns, such as logging, authentication, CSRF and method override, that should apply across routes rather than inside one handler.

 Middleware is stored as concrete function values, so the stack runs identically on the native server and the Cloudflare Worker.

-## The signature
+## The middleware function

 A middleware is a function that receives the request and the `next` responder in the chain, and returns a response:

 ```swift
 public typealias MiddlewareFunction = (Request, Responder) async throws -> Response